Skip to content

 If you need lower-level runtime tuning such as:

-• xian_vm_v1 execution policy
+• xian_vm_v1 bytecode or gas schedule policy

 • speculative parallel transaction execution